avstoer/boo/README.md

 \_config is a Dictionary that Contains Your Effect Settings, You Can Use Any Keys You Like, Just Make Sure When You Use It, Name Those Keys Exactly as in Here

+applyee (currently) References to the Zomber Instance, or Any Enemy, Use `applyee.hurt()` or Other Stuff to Make the Effect

+It *Should* Reference to Any Entity Including Player

 - Make Your Effect, Add Nodes, Cool Code, Whatever

+### How To Use :

+On Weapon, You Can Use `add_effects()`

+`add_effects(PackedScene of the Effect, {"dmg": 0.5, "whateverKey": whateverValue})`

+The Keys Must Match the Ones You Use in That Effect Script Exactly

+This Will Inflict the Effect on Hit

+Or If You Have Reference to an Enemy, `thatEnemy.hurt(0, [{"PackedScene": PackedScene of the Effect, "Config": {"dmg": 0.5, "whateverKey": whateverValue}}])` Should Also Work, as Well as `thatEnemy.inflict({"PackedScene": PackedScene of the Effect, "Config": {"dmg": 0.5, "whateverKey": whateverValue}})`.
+This Mess Will Be Improved.